Chapter 7 : Hospital Visitors and Dream-Intruders

 Leaning forward to kiss his forehead in a way the small girl covered in dark circular marks couldn’t ignore, Professor Malfoy walked away.
 After her departure, Draco gave the girl a dirty look, and vowed before he was out of there he would give her a hex she wouldn’t be likely to forget anytime soon.

 Draco sank down deeper into the sheets, and decided he wouldn’t be well enough to be at dinner.
-It was too much showing his face as it was, before
+It was too much showing his face as it was, before the incident.

 He heard a clearing of the throat from across the room.
 Draco opened his eyes and turned to the left once more.
 Leaning with his back against the door post, was Theodore Nott.
 “Scaring little second year girls isn’t the best way to go in your condition, Draco.”